Blog Post

 WCAG Testing Tools: The Complete Guide for Web Teams

 No single WCAG testing tool catches everything.
 Automated scanners find about 30-35% of issues.
 The rest requires design-level review and manual testing with assistive technology.
+The WebAIM Million 2026 report found that 95.9% of the top one million homepages had detectable WCAG failures, averaging 56.1 errors per page.
+With 3,117 website accessibility lawsuits filed in US federal courts in 2025, a 27% increase from 2024 (Seyfarth Shaw), and the WHO estimating 1.3 billion people globally experience significant disability, the regulatory stakes are higher than ever.
+The European Accessibility Act took effect June 2025, covering 101 million EU residents with disabilities (Eurostat).
 This guide compares the top tools across all three layers and shows you how to combine them.

 What Are WCAG Testing Tools?